 The Library is a nexus for students, professors and staff across all faculties, helping to inspire and stimulate the great minds of today and tomorrow.
 Whether you need a space for quiet study or group work, a public forum for broadening perspectives or a hideaway for quiet introspection, library spaces are here to help you reach the highest levels of academic excellence.

 McGill Library offers over 600 computer workstations throughout the Library system for use by McGill students, faculty and staff, as well as guest users from the wider community.
 Guest access provides access to the Library's website, catalogues and electronic resources (journals, e-books, databases, etc.), but not to the Internet in general.

 You can reach our downtown campus by public transit (McGill metro station or by bus), by bike, or on foot.
 If you bring a car, parking on campus is limited.
-Please be prepared to park off campus.MACDONALD CAMPUS:The Macdonald campus, home to the Faculty of Agricultural and Environmental Sciences and the School of Dietetics and Human Nutrition, is located on the western tip of the Island of Montreal.
+Please be prepared to park off campus.The Macdonald campus, home to the Faculty of Agricultural and Environmental Sciences and the School of Dietetics and Human Nutrition, is located on the western tip of the Island of Montreal.

 The Committee on Accreditation of Canadian Medical Schools (CACMS) and the U.S. Liaison Committee on Medical Education (LCME) jointly accredit Canadian undergraduate medical education programs.
 On behalf of these accrediting bodies, a survey team completes an onsite visit of each medical program at least once every eight years.

 am half way through right now and I have been having a pretty great experience so far!
 As far as your first year goes there is a lot you need to know to make the transition gracefully from the first day, I felt at home here.
 I have made many new friends from many different backgrounds.
 I am still discovering all the opportunities that university offers me